anandrajbaghel/IoT-Solar-Tree/README.md

 - *Arduino Uno*: Microcontroller platform used for controlling and processing data.
 - *ESP8266*: WiFi module for enabling IoT capabilities.
-- *Sensors*: Various sensors for monitoring environmental parameters.
+- *Sensors*: Various sensors for monitoring solar tree performance and environmental parameters.

 ## Features